How to Fix a Leaking Shower Pan

 Just about every month, I get calls from folks with the same problem.
-Their ‘custom’ tiled shower leaks water.
+Their tile shower leaks water.
 Usually, folks first notice this as moisture wicking into baseboards next to the shower curb.
 Or, folks notice a musty moldy smell in an adjacent closet.
+Sometimes their newly done upstairs shower literally drips water into the room below.
+This post describes how you can fix a leaking shower pan without having to completely rip out everything to start over.

 Screen-Shot-2014-02-13-at-12.05.00-PM